I led design of this AI product, Taiwan's first Google Gemini AI in retail

 After launch, user behavior evolved.
 Initially, beginners needed structured guidance through choices, but as they became familiar with the system, they started entering complete requests upfront.
 I adapted by allowing direct input alongside guided flows and added 'I don't know' options for uncertain beginners

-Multilingual AI requires cultural adaptation, not just word translation
+Multilingual AI requires cultural adaptation, not just translation